and a Wedding Videographer from New Zealand, sums it up BEAUTIFULLY here ...

 As time marches on our memories begin to fade.
 We look through our photos and embellish what we can.
 But we slowly forget the young, love struck romantics we once were, and what our wedding day was really like.

-Thanks for reading this post!
-Thanks to Jared at Perspectives Photography & Cinema in Auckland, New Zealand Read Jared's original article here . . .
+Thanks for reading this post ! and a very special Thanks to Jared at Perspectives Photography & Cinema in Auckland, New Zealand Read Jared's original article here . . .

 Gerry would be delighted to have a chat with you on the phone, or to sit over a coffee, and help you with recommendations for Suppliers of any other type of Wedding Services that you are trying to find.